ai-traders/ide/README.md

 ## Features (specification)
 1. End user can run `ide <command>` and this will run a docker container and invoke a `command` inside.
-1. End user can use different docker images for different tasks.
+1. End user can use different docker images for different tasks. - not supported right now

 ## Why
 1. For Continuous Integration: this moves out your project requirements from CI